spatie/laravel-permission/docs/advanced-usage/cache.md

 Alternatively, in development mode you can bypass ALL of Laravel's caching between visits by setting `CACHE_DRIVER=array` in `.env`.
 You can see an example of this in the default `phpunit.xml` file that comes with a new Laravel install.
 Of course, don't do this in production though!

-## File cache driver
+## File cache Store

 This situation is not specific to this package, but is mentioned here due to the common question being asked.

-If you are using the `File` cache driver and run into problems clearing the cache, it is most likely because your filesystem's permissions are preventing the PHP CLI from altering the cache files because the PHP-FPM process is running as a different user.
+If you are using the `File` cache Store and run into problems clearing the cache, it is most likely because your filesystem's permissions are preventing the PHP CLI from altering the cache files because the PHP-FPM process is running as a different user.

 Work with your server administrator to fix filesystem ownership on your cache files.

+## Database cache Store

+TIP: If you have `CACHE_STORE=database` set in your `.env`, remember that [you must install Laravel's cache tables via a migration before performing any cache operations](https://laravel.com/docs/cache#prerequisites-database).
+If you fail to install those migrations, you'll run into errors like `Call to a member function perform() on null` when the cache store attempts to purge or update the cache.
+This package does strategic cache resets in various places, so may trigger that error if your app's cache dependencies aren't set up.